marcoaaz/UMAP-TE/README.md

-# **UMAP-TE version 2**
+# **UMAP-TE (extension)**

-We provide the Uniform Manifold Approximation and Projection - Trace elements (UMAP-TE) software as a new tool to process zircon trace element geochemistry.
-This repository is a synthesised update of the functionality already available in the main branch (version 1).
-We propose the software tool can be generalisable to any geochemical tabulated data of known origin (curated/annotated/filtered for outliers).
+The Uniform Manifold Approximation and Projection - Trace elements (UMAP-TE) software is a software tool to process zircon trace element geochemistry.
+This repository is a functional programming of the main branch (version 1).
+It is provided as a software tool generalisable to any geochemical tabulated data of known origin (curated/annotated/filtered for outliers).
 The update also contains an interesting mini-pipeline to produce interactive UMAP plots:

 <p float="left" align="middle">
   <img src="https://github.com/user-attachments/assets/14d0e597-6b58-432f-935d-43e5daaaf107" width=75% height=75%>
   <img src="https://github.com/user-attachments/assets/797d75a5-5a4c-474c-9cbb-dd8b90b3ac27" width=75% height=75%>
 </p>

 The code allows to partly reproduce the figures in the submitted m/s: "Evaluation of non-linear dimensionality reduction for large geochemical datasets relevant to magmatic ore-fertility, petrologic classification, and provenance" (Chemical Geology).
 Please, cite this paper if trying to use any version of UMAP-TE.
-After publication, the Figures numbers will be updated for cross-referencing with the original m/s.
+The m/s Figures numbers will be updated for cross-referencing with the original m/s for interested readers.

 ## Contents